NextFaze/dev-fun/README.md

 ## Proguard
-Very basic support for proguard exists (libraries keep their generated sources), though it has not been tested extensively - DevFun is intended for Debug builds and thus support for Proguard has never been a priority.
+Very basic support for proguard exists (libraries keep their generated sources), though it has not been tested extensively - DevFun is intended for Debug builds and thus support for Proguard has never been much of a concern.

 - Rules that are supplied by DevFun libraries can be found in [proguard-rules-common.pro](https://github.com/NextFaze/dev-fun/blob/master/proguard-rules-common.pro)
  (the Glide util module also adds a couple).